doganmeh/BezosAcChallenge/README.md

 | 40   |           37,733 |
 | 51   |           30,979 |

+**_Note: I uploaded the raw data to ChatGPT and asked to generate the enrollment numbers.
+It produced the very table above (see below).
+This gives me somewhat relief showing my calculation was correct: _**

+- Texas (FIPS: 48) - 245,135
+- Illinois (FIPS: 17) - 71,078
+- Florida (FIPS: 12) - 58,900
+- New York (FIPS: 36) - 56,452
+- Wisconsin (FIPS: 55) - 51,159
+- Georgia (FIPS: 13) - 46,841
+- New Jersey (FIPS: 34) - 43,884
+- Ohio (FIPS: 39) - 39,632
+- Oklahoma (FIPS: 40) - 37,733
+- Virginia (FIPS: 51) - 30,979

+I also asked ChatGPT the same question **_without_** uploading data.
+It created a list aggregating data from 5 different websites.
+That list roughly correlated to the one I got from the urban.org data.
+One interesting difference I noticed is that, it also put California (FIPS 6) on top of that list, which is totally missing in mine.
+Further research is needed.

 ### List all tools and technologies you used:

 AWS Lambda, S3, Athena, Make